xdit-project/xDiT/README.md

 The VAE decode implementation from diffusers can not be applied on high resolution images (8192px).
 It has CUDA memory spike issue, [diffusers/issues/5924](https://github.com/huggingface/diffusers/issues/5924).
-We fixed the issue by split image to conv operator in VAE by splitting the input feature maps into chunks.
+We fixed the issue by splitting a conv operator into multiple small ones and executing them sequentially to reduce the peak memory.

 ## Cite Us